 Home » Indian Polity » Indian Councils Act 1861

-Indian Councils Act 1861, History, Provision, Significance & Drawbacks
+Indian Councils Act 1861, History, Provision, Significance and Drawbacks

 Indian Councils Act 1861

 The British Parliament approved the Indian Councils Act 1861 on August 1st, changing the makeup of the Governor General’s council for both legislative and executive reasons.
-The involvement of Indians in the legislative process was this Act’s most notable feature.
+This Act’s most notable feature was the involvement of Indians in the legislative process.
 The Indian Councils Act of 1861 was a significant turning point in India’s political and constitutional history.
-The Indian Councils Act of 1861 is discussed in this article and is crucial for UPSC Indian Polity Preparation.
+This article discusses the Indian Councils Act of 1861, which is crucial for UPSC Indian Polity Preparation.

 Read about: Pitt’s India Act 1784